Emphasis - Pharmaceutics

 Dissertation Prospectus and Dissertation:

+A minimum of 18 hours of dissertation research must be taken to meet degree requirements.
 Doctoral students must prepare and orally defend a dissertation prospectus before their dissertation committee.
 Doctoral students must prepare and orally defend their dissertation, based on original and independent research, before the same committee.
 The general procedures and composition of the committee are governed by Graduate School policy.
+Prior to the student's dissertation defense, the student must have a minimum of two completed manuscript ready for submission to a referred journal for publication.

 Note: An applicant may enter the Ph.D. program directly, without having to enroll in the master’s program.